This article was updated November 3, 2021

-Tribes range from urban to rural, from very complex to relatively simple, from large to small, and from wealthy to impoverished.
-There are haves and have-nots.
-The haves tend to benefit from sizeable gaming operations or significant natural resources, and the have-nots tend to rely primarily on federal funding support.
+Tribes range from urban to rural, from complex to relatively simple, from large Tribal enrollment to smaller, and from financially successful to struggling.
+These differences contribute to a present in which some Tribes benefit from sizeable gaming operations or significant natural resources while others rely primarily on federal funding.

-Let’s take a closer look at each of these four attributes:
+A key to success is achieving alignment between these four elements as shown above.
+Let’s take a closer look at each of these four attributes.

 A comprehensive strategic plan should encompass the following components: